Donation FAQ

 Am I healthy enough to be a donor?

-When you register as an organ, eye and tissue donor you are making a legal decision and, even after your death, your decision will be honored.
-It’s important to talk with your family so they can be prepared to honor your decision at the time of your death.
+When you register as an organ, eye and tissue donor you are making a legal decision that will be honored after your death.
+It’s important to talk with your family so they can be aware and prepared to honor your decision.

 There is no cost to your family.
 If you decide to be an organ, eye and tissue donor, your family will NOT have to pay for any medical expenses associated with the donation.

-One person can save and heal up to 75 lives through organ, eye and tissue donation.
+One person can save and heal more than 75 lives through organ, eye and tissue donation.

-When it comes to waiting for an organ transplant, we are all created equal.
+When it comes to waiting for a transplant, we are all created equal.
 Wealthy or famous individuals cannot and do not get bumped up higher on the national transplant waiting list.
-The waiting list is actually a pool of people.
-Factors such as blood type, body size, location, severity of illness and length of time on the waiting list are used to determine the best candidate for an organ.

 - Blood type